 In Latin, it means ‘cross with a handle’ (crux ansata).
 It also depicts the union of the God and the Goddess.
 It also represents the infinitive creative power of the universe.

-These ancient protection symbols are known as the triple goddess in some traditions.
+These ancient protective symbols are the triple goddess in some traditions.
 The first crescent or waxing moon signifies rejuvenation, new beginnings, and new life.
 The full moon is in the center of the symbol.
 It represents the period when the magic is it’s most potent.
 The waxing moon comes last.
 This crescent symbolizes the waning moon, and it’s a time to do banishing magic and send evil away.

-The uniqueness of this symbol to the Wiccans is that it depicts the power of threes, which is in line with the Wiccan beliefs.
+The uniqueness of this symbol to the Wiccans is that it depicts the power of threes.
+Which is in line with the Wiccan beliefs.